alexleybourne/emoji-data-cleaner/README.md

 - ✅ Reduces file size significantly (93.96% smaller!
 1.71MB → 105.80KB)
 - 🔍 Maintains all searchable names
 - 🎨 Preserves skin tone variations
-- 📁 Keeps category organization
+- 📁 Organizes by category
+- ↕️ Pre-sorts all emojis

-The optimized format is ideal for applications that need to include emoji data while minimizing bundle size.
+The optimized format is ideal for applications that need to include emoji data while minimizing sorting logic and bundle size.

 ## 📝 Data Source